ranjodh-kaur/dillinger_Mobile/Unit 1. Introduction to Mobile Development.md

 5. **Be flexible, but don’t settle for a plain cake** – If one ingredient is unavailable, **find an alternative without ruining the entire recipe.**

 ##### **Final Thought:**
-Great bakers **don’t let a small oven stop them from creating a masterpiece.** The same applies to mobile projects—**dream big, bake first, and solve problems as they come!** 🎂📱🚀
+Great bakers **don’t let a small oven stop them from creating a masterpiece.** The same applies to mobile projects—**dream big, bake first, and solve problems as they come!**

+______
+Following are tips and tricks for how to make the constraints not come first:

+• Don’t invite that guy to an early-stage brainstorming session.
+Leave him out of the picture until you have something more concrete that will get him excited about the idea.
+If you don’t know how to do this, go to the people that have been around for a while and ask.
+They will most likely know how to get those guys excited about your idea.

+• Hopefully it doesn’t need to be said, but don’t be that guy.
+Refer back to Rule #1 and forget what you think you know.
+It’s probably wrong, and your team is trying to make you even more successful.
+Let the team do this.

+• If you are concerned about the constraints of the mobile medium, know that there will always be constraints in mobile.
+Get over it.
+It isn’t a deal breaker.
+Just make sure you aren’t the deal breaker.
+Focus on strategy first, what they user needs, and lay down the features; then, if the constraints become an issue, fall back to the user goals.
+There is always an alternative
+_______

 ### Rule #4: Focus on Context, Goals, and Needs